 Jazz was the Eliot School's Facilities Assistant for four years, helping to run the shop and the schoolhouse, before taking over as Interim Facilities Manager in 2021.
 He also teaches classes through our School & Community Partnership Program and in our schoolhouse.
 He started woodworking by making small furniture and continues to expand his skills.
 In his free time, he collaborates with other artists on murals and graffiti projects, including recently at Crimson Jam with Geo and Tak.
 His mural art can be found at the Egleston Square Peace Garden and elsewhere throughout Boston.

 Ana has always been been a multi-tasker in the arts, with a special focus on LatinX events.
+In addition to coordinator Eliot School rentals and events, she is one of the curators for the Eliot Schoolyard Concert Series.
+She coordinates events for the Boston Puerto Rican Day Parade and for other Boston organizations including the Roslindale Substation.
 She worked for the Arts Dept. at Inquilinas Boricuas en Acción (IBA), coordinating events at the Villa Victoria Center for the Arts.
 Since then, she helped establish Cultural Agora, which coordinates LatinX events, manage upcoming artists, and provides spaces for artists in Boston.
-She also manages weddings at Arlington Street Church.
+She also managed weddings at Arlington Street Church.
 Her passion is for coordinating events in different spaces where she can meet people and network all around Boston.